Survaider/react-native-app-tour/README.md

 - If you install this package and get an error saying postinstall failed this most likely means
   - You are trying to run install modules from outside of project root (react-native-git-upgrade)
-    - FIX: remove react-native-app-tour from package.json and rerun
+    - FIX: remove imokhles-react-native-app-tour from package.json and rerun
   - Pods version is out of date.
     - `pod repo update`
 - If you have problems with `Android` Trying to resolve view with tag which doesn't exist or can't resolve tag.
 Please add props `collapasable: false` to your View